philthompson10/pyqtdeploy/doc/sysroot.rst

     This specifies that the version number should be displayed on ``stdout``.
     The program will then terminate.

+.. option:: --build-dir DIR

+    ``DIR`` is the name of the temporary build directory used to build each component.
+By default a directory called ``build`` in the target-specific sysroot directory is used.

 .. option:: --component COMPONENT

     ``COMPONENT`` is the name of the component that will be installed.
 It may